My Journey From Nothing to Game Designer

-Hello, buddies!!
-Today is something special for me, it's my Birthday 🙈🙈 So, I was thinking about what should I write on this day and someone from myself told me "Why don't you write about your first
+Hello, buddies!
+Today is something special for me, it's my Birthday!
+So, I was thinking about what should I write on this day and my inner buddy told me "Why don't you write about your first

 30 MPD Gaming 🥴

 Almost every game designer is a Gamer(It's a must!).
 So it was the same with me but I played games only for 30 minutes, maximumly, 1 hour.
 I know, I know a normal person plays a video game for at least 2 hours.
 The reason for me wasn't that I'm not interested in Gaming, but I had a lot, I mean a really lot of studies and work to do.
 Besides, I can't play well-performing games on my old windows 8 laptop.

 But I never wanted to be a Game Designer, even though I love video games.
 I was just a simple buddy who have never heard of C#, Game Engines, Github, etc. One day, everything changed.
 I can't remember why I was forced to watch Brackey's Cube Run tutorial, maybe I watched it for fun.
 But that's the day my career got started!

 On the same day that I watched Brackey's tutorial, I got a Unity ID and installed Unity and other stuff.
 Must say that it took me a day to set up Projects with my Old windows 8.
 But I still wonder how I was able to install Unity on my machine.

 To be honest, my first piece of code wasn't

 I started to make an actual copy of the Cube Run game but I changes the concept a little bit, actually a lot in the middle of the project.
 This is a very, very simple game that can be made in a day.
 But trust me, it took me 2 months to finish this.
 I learned so many things and I still believe that it wasn't a waste of time, never!
 I found a community, I learned how to get used to the resources around me, and most importantly, a bug that wasted your day may get fixed the next day without any effort! 🐛

 I often experience this so I never forgot this bug.